top of page

 Skill Set

-Initially when beginning work in the field, Emily grew hopeless and was uneasy about continuing work in the social work field, as the pervasive injustices she witnessed clients face at the hands of our systems felt insurmountable.
-However, with the support of an incredible supervisor, persistent passion for justice and desire to serve the needs of her community, and growing resilience as she learned to navigate the heartache that can come with working in the social work field, her perspective shifted.
+However, with the support of an incredible supervisor, a persistent passion for realizing justice, a desire to serve the needs of my community, and growing resilience as I learned to navigate the heartache that can come with working in the social work field, my perspective shifted.

 Screenshot 2026-03-09 at 1.14.10 PM.png